8-BitCode/Pi_Solver/README.md

-was bored made small pi solver in a min
+was bored made small pi solver thing for a minute